laminlabs/lamin-blog/docs/launch.md

 > When I start a computational biology project these days, I set up a git repo and a LaminDB instance.
 It lets me do a lot more, in a reasonable time, in a reproducible way.
 That's a rare combination in this field. -- [Jeremie Kalfon, ENS Paris & Institut Pasteur](https://www.linkedin.com/feed/update/urn:li:activity:7452778533657014273/)

-Here is an example illustrating how traceability matters across a drug discovery project that spans multiple entities and data generation steps -- from a genome-wide screen that reads out IFNG expression in T cells, a marker for their inflammatory response -- to scRNA-seq.[^schmidt22]
+On a different scale, the following video illustrates how how traceability matters across a drug discovery project that spans many entities and data generation steps -- from a genome-wide screen that reads out IFNG expression in T cells, a marker for their inflammatory response -- to scRNA-seq.[^schmidt22]

 ```{raw} html
 <iframe width="560" height="315" src="https://www.youtube.com/embed/yK3ODFZLL1A?si=Eqn4dBZyFDrbcxvm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>